 - Poorly performed maintenance or repairs

 - Defective products

-As long as a death is involved and you believe that someone else caused it, you may have a case.
-Speaking with a wrongful death lawyer in Los Angeles will let you know if you have a case, and also if you have standing to sue.
+You may have a case as long as it involved death caused by someone else.
+Speaking with a wrongful death lawyer in Los Angeles will let you know if you have a case, and also if you have the standing to sue.

 Who Can File a Wrongful Death Lawsuit?

 To file a lawsuit, you need to have what’s known as standing.
 For wrongful death cases, you usually have to be a family member to file a wrongful death lawsuit.
 The more immediate of a family member you are, the more likely the court will hear your case.

 The victim’s family member tends to suffer emotional and financial damages from a loved one’s death.
 If you lose a spouse, you don’t just suffer a loss of companionship.
 You also lose an income supporting your household.

 What Is the Statute of Limitations for Wrongful Death in California?

 The statute of limitations is the deadline you have to file a case after the injury or death happened.
 In California, the usual deadline is to file within two years of the date of death.
 However, there are exceptions.